A Forever Home for a Husky in need

 Mandy - Ice's red sister who also has Corneal Dystrophy on both eyes, she found a great home in Belconnen (Canberra) on 13 May.

 Delilah - Born 6 September 1996, she is a white female with blue eyes.
 Cheenah Pegii Delilah was found in Windsor Dog Pound (owner surrender) and came to us in March.
-She went to Chris and Barbara Philbrick in Bombala, NSW who also took Deisel
+She went to Chris and Barbara Philbrick in Bombala, NSW and lived a long and happy life, passing quietly on 23 June 2012

 Sasha - Born 14 June 2005, she is a black and white female Husky, she came to us from Wyong Council Dog Pound on 3 January.
 Sasha went to a family in Moruya on the South Coast.